NickLowery/StoryCircles/README.md

     Just registers a couple models I wanted to be able to edit with the admin app.

+- circle/forms.py
+    Has my user registration form.
+I used Django's Forms API because it allowed me to get semi-reasonable password validation for free.

 - storycircles/asgi.py
 - circle/routing.py
     Routing information for the websocket code.